MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPSiteSubscription.md

 ```

 ## DESCRIPTION
-The New-SPSiteSubscription cmdlet creates a new subscription to which the SPSites object can belong.
+The `New-SPSiteSubscription` cmdlet creates a new subscription to which the SPSites object can belong.
 Sites that are members of a site subscription can share settings and configuration information.
-A site collection can be a member of only one site subscription and, once set, cannot be changed.
+A site collection can be a member of only one site subscription and once set, cannot be changed.

 Site subscriptions are not persisted in a database until used in conjunction with either an SPSite or the Site Subscription Settings Service.
-After a site subscription is applied to any site collection in the farm, the site subscription can be retrieved by using the Get-SPSiteSubscription cmdlet.
+After a site subscription is applied to any site collection in the farm, the site subscription can be retrieved by using the `Get-SPSiteSubscription` cmdlet.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

-### ------------------EXAMPLE 1----------------------- (SharePoint Server 2013)
+### ------------------EXAMPLE 1-----------------------
 ```
 C:\PS>New-SPSiteSubscription |%{ New-SPSite http://contoso.com/sites/admin -SiteSubscription $_ -Template "TenantAdmin#0"}